bdring/FluidNC/FluidNC/src/Motors/Dynamixel2.md

 They can be used in place of any lettered axis, but only one per axis.
 These servos are limited to a single 360° of rotation.
 This is mapped to the MaxTravel of the axis.
 If you want map 300mm of travel to an X axis servo, you set $X/MaxTravel=300.

 This sets a range in machine space.
 You are allowed to zero the axis anywhere in that travel.
 If you do a move that exceeds the travel, the servo will move to the end of of travel and stay there.
-The axis position will still be running in Grbl, but the servo will stop.
+The axis position will still be running, but the servo will stop.
 You can use $Limits/Soft=On to alarm if the range is exceeded.

 You should set the the axis speed and acceleration to what the servo can handle.
-If those settings are too high, the motor will still move, but will lag behind where Grbl thinks it is.
+If those settings are too high, the motor will still move, but will lag behind where the firmware thinks it is.

 ## Machine Definition